madhug-nadig/articles/_posts/2017-11-23-implementing-genetic-algorithms-from-scratch-in-python-machine-learning.md

 ### Fitness Function:

 Creating a heuristic to find the fitness of any solution is crucial to any implementation of genetic algorithms.
 In this example, any solution that is most cost efficient would be the most fit solution.
 So, cost efficiency can be used as a core heuristic whilst developing our fitness function.

 The cost can be calculated as per how much the solution deviates from the required hourly cron capacity.
 If there are more servers than required then we are running in over capacity and this will incur costs; on the other hand if we are running less servers than required, we are in under capacity and the job may not complete.

 Deviation can be easily calculated by finding the difference between the required capacity with the capacity created by the solution.
-If the deviation is positive, then we have over capacity, if negative we have under capacity.
+If the deviation is positive, then we have over capacity; if negative, we have under capacity.

 ```
     def calculate_fitness(self, deployed_hourly_cron_capacity, required_hourly_cron_capacity):